Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Survey Descent on the Max-of-Smooth Objectives

+\begin{setting} \textbf{(Local Analysis of Survey Descent)} Consider an iteration of Survey Descent on a strong $\C^2$ max function objective, $f$, with a survey $\S$ that is valid and sufficiently close to $\bX$.
+For $i{=}1{,}\dots{,}k$, denote the output of the $i$-th Survey Descent subproblem by $s_i^+$. \end{setting}

-\end{restatable} \begin{proof} Follows from a routine analysis of the subproblem's first-order optimality conditions combined with the implicit function theorem. \end{proof} We refer to Appendix \ref{sec:thm_geometry} for a more direct and elementary proof that is computationally revealing.
+\begin{restatable}{thm}{PBmbp} \textbf{(Local Feasibility, Uniqueness, Tightness, and Smoothness of Survey Descent)} Assume Setting \ref{setting:localSD}.
+Then for all $i$, the Survey Descent subproblem $\left(P_{i}^{\S}\right)$ is feasible and has a unique solution $s_{i}^{+}$, which satisfies all the constraints with equality, with unique associated Lagrange multipliers $\lambda_{j}^i$ for the $j$-th constraint within the $i$-th subproblem (for $j\neq i$).
+The solutions and multipliers depend smoothly on the input survey $\S$, and satisfy \end{restatable} \begin{proof} Follows from a routine analysis of the subproblem's first-order optimality conditions combined with the implicit function theorem. \end{proof} We refer to Appendix B \ifrevise of \citet{han2021survey} \fi for a more direct and elementary proof that is computationally revealing.
 In particular, it shows we can compute $s_{i}^{+}\left(\S\right)$ and $\lambda_{j}^i\left(\S\right)$ entirely with linear algebra routines and a scalar square-root.

 Theorem \ref{thm:SD_MBP} plays a key role in deducing many theoretical results in this paper.
 Most immediately, under the assumptions of the theorem, the output survey $\S^+=\left\{s_i^+\right\}_{i=1}^k$ of a Survey Descent iteration will also be valid.
-First, note that $f$ is differentiable at every valid survey point and the associated gradients satisfy

-which leads to the following observation. \begin{observe} \textbf{(Survey Descent Iterations on Max-of-Smooth Objectives) } Assume that $\S$ is a valid survey for the objective $f$.
-Then, for all $i$, the $i$-th subproblem $\left(P_{i}^{\S}\right)$ of Survey Descent (Definition \ref{def:SD_Method}) is equivalent to
+First, note that $f$ is differentiable at every valid survey point and the associated gradients satisfy which leads to the following observation. \begin{observe} \textbf{(Survey Descent Iterations on Max-of-Smooth Objectives) } Assume that $\S$ is a valid survey for the objective $f$.
+Then, for all $i$, the $i$-th subproblem $\left(P_{i}^{\S}\right)$ of Survey Descent (Definition \ref{def:SD_Method}) is equivalent to \end{observe}